 What is bodybuilding and can anybody be one?
 Perhaps a better question here would be, what actually makes a body better?

-When you make the decision to build a better body. this is the embodiment of non-competitive bodybuilding.
+When you make the decision to build a better body. this becomes some of the embodiment of non-competitive bodybuilding.

 The subconscious makes the decision and wills the conscious to change.
 Consciously you set a goal higher than you did the day before.